 Employment of Relatives

-Sec.
-2. No individual shall initiate or participate in institutional decisions involving a direct benefit (initial employment, retention, promotion, salary, leave of absence etc.) to a member of his immediate family.
+No individual shall initiate or participate in institutional decisions involving a direct benefit (initial employment, retention, promotion, salary, leave of absence etc.) to a member of his immediate family.
 “Immediate family” includes an individual's spouse, ancestors and descendants, all descendants of the individual's grandparents, and the spouse of any of the foregoing.
-Each Chancellor shall develop, for the approval of the President, campus procedures to insure against such conflict of interest.
+Each chancellor shall develop, for the approval of the president, campus procedures to insure against such conflict of interest.

-Employees and their units should also be aware of Policy IX-A-23 in the Campus Administrative Manual, “Conflicts of Interest in Supervisory Relationships,” which prohibits an individual from initiating or participating in institutional decisions involving a direct benefit or penalty to someone with whom that individual has or has had a sexual relationship.
+Policy IX-A-23 in the Campus Administrative Manual, “Conflicts of Interest in Supervisory Relationships,” prohibits an employee from initiating or participating in institutional decisions involving a direct benefit or penalty to someone with whom that individual has or has had a sexual relationship.

-Questions regarding conflicts should be referred to the Office of Academic Human Resources, 333-6747, for Academics and Graduate students with appointments; to Employment Services, the Staff Human Resources Office, 333-3101, for Staff cases; and to the Office of Student Financial Aid, Student Employment 333-0600, for undergraduate students with appointments.
+Questions regarding conflicts should be referred to the Labor and Employee Relations section in the Office of Academic Human Resources, (217) 333-0033 (for academic and graduate employees), the Employment Services section in the Staff Human Resources Office, (217) 333-2137 (for civil service employees), or the Office of Student Financial Aid, Student Employment, (217) 333-0600 (for undergraduate student employees).